shreyashguptas/javia/IMPROVEMENTS.md

 ## Critical Fixes

+### 1. ✅ Fixed Invalid Sample Rate Error (MOST CRITICAL)
+**Problem:** The code was using 16000 Hz sample rate, but **Google Voice HAT requires 48000 Hz**.
+This caused `OSError: [Errno -9997] Invalid sample rate` and prevented recording completely.

+**Solution:**
+- Changed `SAMPLE_RATE` from 16000 to 48000 Hz
+- Updated all documentation with correct sample rate
+- Added note in code explaining Voice HAT requirement

+**Impact:** Recording now works properly with Google Voice HAT.
+This was blocking all functionality.

-### 1. ✅ Fixed MemoryError in Audio Click Prevention
+### 2. ✅ Fixed MemoryError in Audio Click Prevention
 **Problem:** The `add_silence_padding()` function was trying to load entire WAV files into memory, causing MemoryError on 2MB+ audio files.

 **Solution:**